Kisuke-CZE/archlinux_zephyrus_g14_2022/README.md

 makepkg -si
 ```

+You can also preset the answers for usual questions.
+But beware - changes are needed when you want to edit PKGBUILD or other files for some reason.
+See `man yay` for more info.
+My favorite for everyday simple usage is: `yay --save --answerclean All --answerdiff None`

 ### Install Gnome Dash to Dock

 I like to have dock so I will use previously installed AUR helper to install Dash to Dock extension: `yay -S gnome-shell-extension-dash-to-dock`